0800WebDev/zinc/example-extension/guide.md

 right now the extension system is very simple and still in beta, here are some features that i plan on adding:
 1. background.js that runs on start
 2. zinc://extensions page to manage extensions
-3. proxy site interactivity (costum javascript inside proxied page)
+3. site interactivity (costum javascript inside proxied page)